cypator/splate-api/source/index.html.md

 ## Trading Workflow
 The client will send a “New Order Single” message to place an order.
 Cypator will respond to the order with an Execution report message (35=8) of either Accept or Reject.
 If accepted, further execution report messages will indicate order fills until it is Done or Canceled.

+* The Cypator trading interface supports the two types of orders
+  * Limit
+  * Market

 * The Cypator trading interface supports the two types of orders:
   * Limit
   * Market